sofonyas66/INSA-Cybersecurity/Notes/Day-04-Networking-Basics.md

 ## Homework / Research

-- [ ] Research OSI model in detail — push to GitHub
+- [ ] Research OSI model in detail & typical attacks to each layer
+- [ ] Research Subnet mask (subnetting)
+- [ ] 30 common ports, services, and typical attacks
+- [ ] tool that takes an IP and outputs: class, public/private, validity, and default subnet mask
 - [ ] Practice binary conversion for all IP classes

-- [ ] Study subnetting — practice with ipcalc
-- [ ] Learn what happens at each OSI layer during an attack EOF
+---